GreyGuoweiChen/RNA_virus_detector/README.md

 # VirBot: a protein-based RNA virus detector for metagenomic data
 VirBot is an RNA virus detection tool, which allows accurate and sensitive identificaton for RNA viral contigs.
-Currently still in development, feel free to use and welcome any suggestions.
+Currently we are still optimizating the codes.
+But this version is ready to test/use and we welcome any suggestions.

 ## Dependency:
 * Prodigal